 If you run the script yet again, you will prompted for a password.

-If you enter the same password as you set in the script the Private folder will reappear if you enter the incorrect password the script will just Terminate.
+If you enter the same password as you set in the script, the “Private” folder will reappear.
+If you enter the incorrect password, the script will simply terminate.

 How to See the Files Again

 Most people don’t know how to show system files, but anybody who has some experience will probably be able to quickly figure it out in the Folder Options.
 To see the files again, all you have to do is uncheck the boxes for “Show hidden files, folders, and drives” and uncheck the box for “Hide protected operating system files”.

 But any ordinary user who unchecks the box will most probably be scared off by the warning message that appears.